Solon

 Solon (/ˈsoʊlən/; Σόλων; c.
-630 BC) was an archaic Athenian statesman, lawmaker, political philosopher, and poet.
+630 BC) was an archaic Athenian statesman, lawmaker, political philosopher (philosopher in an etymological sense), and poet.
 He was one of the Seven Sages of Greece and is credited with laying the foundations for Athenian democracy.
-Solon's efforts to legislate against political, economic and moral decline resulted in his constitutional reform overturning most of Draco's laws.
+Solon's efforts to legislate against political, economic and moral decline resulted in his constitutional reform reforming most of Draco's laws.

 Solon's reforms included debt relief later known and celebrated among Athenians as the seisachtheia (shaking off of burdens).
 He is described by Aristotle in the Athenian Constitution as "the first people's champion".
 Demosthenes credited Solon's reforms with starting a golden age.

 Modern knowledge of Solon is limited by the fact that his works only survive in fragments and appear to feature interpolations by later authors.
 It is further limited by the general scarcity of documentary and archaeological evidence covering Athens in the early 6th century BC.

 Ancient authors such as Philo of Alexandria, Herodotus, and Plutarch are the main sources, but wrote about Solon long after his death.
 Fourth-century BC orators, such as Aeschines, tended to attribute to Solon all the laws of their own, much later times.